 Student Complaint Procedure

 This complaint procedure is gone over during the first day of orientation.
-Complaints are to directed to the school Director or the State Board of Private Licensed Schools at 333 Market Street, Harrisburg PA 17126-0333
+Complaints are to be directed to the school Director or the State Board of Private Licensed Schools at 333 Market Street, 12th Floor, Harrisburg PA 17126-0333

 Attendance / Leave of Absence:

-Students must maintain an 80% attendance record.
-Any attendance bellow 80% will lead to dismissal.
+Students must maintain an 90% attendance record.
+Any attendance below 90% will lead to dismissal.
 No show, No call will not be tolerated and will be reviewed by the Director.
 Four or more absences will lead to dismissal by the Director.
 All leaves of absence must be submitted in writing to the Director and approved by the Director.

 Students are graded on their classroom / lab, and their truck driving ability.
 These activities are graded as follows:

-- A – 90% to 100% Excellent work, or has achieved the specific driving
+• A – 90% to 100% Excellent work or has achieved the specific driving objectives.

 Classroom / Lab

 Students are tested throughout the course of the classroom.
+A minimum grade of 80% is to be considered Proficient.
 These tests are graded and placed on their transcript.
 The grades are evaluated weekly by the Director.

 Requirements For Graduation

-A student must have a minimum grade average of 80% at the end of the course, with attendance rate of 80%.
-The student must have a passing score on the state’s Commercial Drivers License (CDL) written and driving examinations.
+A student must have a minimum grade average of 80% at the end of the course, with attendance rate of 90%.
+The student must have a passing score on the state’s Commercial Driver’s License (CDL) written and driving examinations.
 The student will receive a diploma upon satisfying the requirements for graduation.

-Students may be terminated for not maintaining a passing grade, excessive tardiness or absenteeism (4 or more times) and unsafe behavior.
+Students may be terminated for not maintaining a passing grade, excessive tardiness, or absenteeism (2 or more times) and unsafe behavior.
 The school Director is in charge of any terminations.
-Students who are absent 4 or more days or 20% will be terminated.
+Students who are absent more than 2 days or more than 10% will be terminated.

 - For a student completing up to and including 10% of the total clock hours the